Before we begin, I want to tell you to keep an open mind.

 They become cautious about what to say because of the fear of looking bad in front of others.

 Do you hate when people tell you just to be yourself?
 It’s such a piece of irritating advice, but it has a good concept.

 It isn’t very reassuring because they advise you to be your best self in every interaction.
 And this is a tough challenge for now.

 Let’s assume most of your social interactions are stressful and short.

 But there probably is this old friend/cousin/family member with whom you can express yourself and feel comfortable.

-He/She is a person with whom you can joke around.
-And you can be that interesting, energetic person, who is fun to talk to.
+They are a person with whom you can joke around.
+And you can be that interesting, energetic person who is fun to talk to.